manabie-com/manabie-com.github.io/content/posts/how-to-use-playwright-in-cucumberjs/index.md

 author = "nploi"
-description = "How to use Playwright in cucumberjs" title = "How to use Playwright in cucumberjs" categories = ["e2e test"] tags = ["k8s", "playwright", "cucumberjs"] slug = "how-to-use-playwright-in-cucumberjs"
+description = "How to use Playwright in cucumberjs" title = "How to use Playwright in cucumberjs" categories = ["DevSecOps", "Testing"] tags = ["bdd", "end-to-end", "cucumber", "automation", "test"] slug = "how-to-use-playwright-in-cucumberjs"
 +++

-This tutorial helps you run automate your test using Playwright in Cucumber.
+This tutorial helps you run `web` automation tests by using Playwright in Cucumber.

 Before begin, we will give a brief introduction to Cucumber and Playwright.